Yves Klein and His Artist Family*

 Although the works of the Klein family members were created independently, they share a remarkable affinity for vibrant colours and a profound interest in the cosmos.
 Through this, they create new worlds.
-The exhibition Yves Klein and His Artist Family Fred, Marie and Rotraut showcases the similarities and differences in their oeuvres.
-The works of this extraordinary family of artists will also be contextualised within the broader history of art, highlighting their active roles in the development of modern visual art and the networks in which they participated.
+The exhibition Yves Klein and His Artist Family shows the similarities and differences in their oeuvres.

 Yves Klein, Planetary Relief ‘Région de Grenoble’, (RP 10), 1961, posthumous edition ca. 1990, dry pigment and synthetic resin on bronze, 86 x 65 cm, © The Estate of Yves Klein c/o ADAGP, Paris